willparsons/sapper-tailwind-typsescript-alias/README.md

+So sapper just got killed off which is fun.

 # sapper-tailwindcss-typescript

 This template has support for tailwindcss and typescript with proper setup for aliases.
 Currently you can reference `src` with `@/`.
 There are examples in this template.